Course Descriptions

 Adult Development and Aging (SOC)

 The psychology of adult development and the processes of aging will be studied.
-Theories and empirical study of adult functioning during the contemporary long lifespan will be considered, including the cognitive, social, emotional, and physical domains.
+Theories and empirical study on adult functioning during the contemporary long lifespan will be considered, including the cognitive, social, emotional, and physical domains.
 Practical implications for the education and societal care of a growing population of middle-aged and aging persons will be emphasized.

 Prerequisite: PYC 2850

-Fall
+Offered in Fall

 Psychology of Stress